cfenollosa/bashblog/README.md

 Future ideas
 ------------

-This software is still maintained, however, it can be considered finished.
-It has been used by many people and no bugs have been found.
+This software is still maintained, however, it can be considered more or less finished.
+It has been used by many people and no bugs have been found, but if you happen to find one, please report it.

-In the issues tab you can find some improvements; the main one is the addition of Markdown support for posts.
-This requires a Markdown parser, which would add more dependencies and/or increase the code length.

-If you happen to find a concise, elegant Markdown to HTML parser which runs in Bash and is portable, please comment on issue #14